vortigern11/vort_Shaders/README.md

 I strongly recommend that you use [REST addon v1.2.1](https://github.com/4lex4nder/ReshadeEffectShaderToggler/releases/tag/v1.2.1) \
 Otherwise the Bloom and the Motion Blur will affect the UI of the game.

+If you need help, join the [ReShade discord](https://discord.com/invite/PrwndfH)

 Showcase: https://imgsli.com/MTc2ODYz